2017 24 Hours of Daytona: Testing

-Jani again set the fastest overall lap (1:38.944) on the second day; Tristan Nunez's No. 55 Mazda was second, Ben Hanley' DragonSpeed car was third, and JDC-Miller's Oreca car was fourth.
+Jani again set the fastest overall lap (1:38.944) on the second day; Tristan Nunez's No. 55 Mazda was second, Ben Hanley's DragonSpeed car was third, and JDC-Miller's Oreca car was fourth.
 WTR's Cadillac, driven by Jordan Taylor, finished fifth.
 Pato O'Ward led in PC at 1:43.119 driving Performance Tech's car.
 Dixon's No. 67 Ford led in GTLM with a 1:44.558 lap during the afternoon session, two-tenths of a second faster than Magnunssen's second-placed No. 3 Corvette.
-A serious fire, caused by a fuel line (allowing fuel to escape and ignite on the warm engine compartment) in Corvette's No. 4 C7.R driven by Marcel Fässler into NASCAR turn two caused him to stop in the infield with front left-corner damage.
+A serious fire, caused by a fuel line (allowing fuel to escape and ignite on the warm engine compartment), in Corvette's No. 4 C7.R driven by Marcel Fässler into NASCAR turn two caused him to stop in the infield with front left-corner damage.
 Fässler, evaluated and released from the infield medical center, was unhurt.
 Corvette Racing withdrew from the test to investigate the fire's cause.
 Christopher Mies' No. 29 Land Audi lapped at 1:47.723 to lead GTD.
 A stop on the track by João Barbosa's No. 5 Mustang Sampling Cadillac and a collision between Patrick Pilet's No. 911 Porsche and the No. 98 Aston Martin, which damaged Pilet's left front suspension, disrupted the test.

 The third and final day saw DragonSpeed's Hanley lap fastest overall (1:38.343), 0.020 seconds faster than Jonathan Bomarito's second-place No. 55 Mazda.
 Sébastien Buemi placed the Rebellion Oreca third; the PR1/Matheisen car finished fourth, and Barbosa's Mustang Sampling Cadillac was the fastest DPi entry in fifth place.
 Performance Tech continued to lead in PC after a lap by James French.
 GTLM was led by Ryan Briscoe's No. 67 Ford with a 1:44.380 lap, two-tenths of a second faster than Tony Kanaan's second-place sister No. 69 car.
 Sven Müller lapped fastest in GTD (1:46.810) in Manthey's No. 59 Porsche in the morning session, a tenth of a second quicker than Jeroen Bleekemolen's second-place No. 33 Riley Mercedes-AMG.

 Post-test balance of performance

-After testing, the IMSA again adjusted the balance of performance in all categories.
+After testing, IMSA again adjusted the balance of performance in all categories.
 The Mazda RT24-P and Nissan Onroak DPis had their fuel tanks raised, and the Mazda and Riley Mk.
 30s received minimum main-plane angles for two approved rear-wing choices.
 Cadillac's DPi-V.R.s rear wing assembly was moved back two degrees.
 The PC cars had decreased fuel capacity and shorter hose restrictors.
 All five GTLM cars had minimum rear-wing angles altered and refueling flow restrictors installed.
 All GTD-class machinery received weight adjustments.
 The Audi R8 LMS, Lamborghini Huracán, Porsche 911 R and Mercedes-AMGs had their performance decreased with air-restrictor reductions, and the fuel capacities of the Lamborghini, Lexus and Mercedes-AMG cars were reduced.
 All nine GTD cars had refueling flow restrictors installed.